 Phone MD: 5 Ways Medical Apps Are Changing Healthcare Today

-It’s something you’ll always need, can’t buy and can easily loose.
+It’s something you’ll always need, can’t buy, and can easily loose.
 Let’s talk about your health.
 There’s a reason people keep wishing it to you every birthday – health is as important as it’s fragile.
 In our busy world of everyday meetings, broadband Internet and traffic jams, people often overlook their health and ignore the worrisome signals their bodies send them.
 No time to be sick, they say.
-If only we spent as much time trying to improve our health as we do interacting with our phones.
-Luckily, the progress moves toward, making medical help closer to patients and having a doctor in your phone via a plethora of healthcare mobile apps.
+If only we spent as much time trying to improve our health as we do interact with our phones.
+Luckily, the progress moves toward, making medical help closer to patients and having a doctor on your phone via a plethora of healthcare mobile apps.

 Smartphones have disrupted pretty much every aspect of our everyday life, and it seems like healthcare is another one.
-The best medical apps can help you schedule a doctor’s appointment, keep track of your medical records, get e-prescribed meds delivered to your home or even alleviate depression.
+The best medical apps can help you schedule a doctor’s appointment, keep track of your medical records, get e-prescribed meds delivered to your home, or even alleviate depression.
 Here are five ways medical apps are changing healthcare today.

 Doctor’s Appointment From the Comfort of Your Couch